jonathansick/sitelle_notes/README.md

 to support a starformation/chemical evolution study of clusters.
 Need R~1000-1500.

-Laurent: problem is that SDSS filters are too broadband.
+*Laurent*: problem is that SDSS filters are too broadband.
 Trick is that there are many clusters at many redshifts.
 We probably want mid-band filters.

 ## Isolated E+S Galaxy Pairs (Henri Plana)

+Galaxy groups are where we find most galaxies!
+Laboratory for observing hierarchical structure/galaxy formation in action.

+Groups in low-density environment: bright galaxies merge to form one massive ETG.
+By looking at galaxy pairs we can catch galaxies before massive fossil ETGs are formed. **Looking for link between poor groups and isolated ellipticals.**

+Looking at elliptical+spiral pair simplifies matters since there's only one one gas rich component.
+See Grutzbauch 2009.
+A catalog of isolated pairs is being built.
+Ultimately want to build up and fit their SEDs.

+SITELLE is an upgrade from Fabry-Perot!
+Imaging, large field of view, and fairly wide spectral band.
+SITELLE would be useful for doing gas kinematics (gas transfer, turbulence in HII regions) and stellar kinematics.
+Get gas metallicities too.

+Rampazzo 2005 gives an example of this.
+Can see the gas transfer from one galaxy to another.

+Would want [OII] and [SII] lines at low res; get O/H maps.
+May require lots of cubes to get all the lines, both emission and absorption.

+Mazzei 2013: SPH model with chemo-photometric information.
+Constrain SED, dynamics and morphology (*model everything?!*).

+Simard: can we build a chronometer of group interaction?
+This would be the goal.